St. Basil's Cathedral, Moscow

 What's strange, though, I suggested, was the fact that no passing Muscovite will criticize Russian media or politics in any way, shape, or form.
 That isn't the case with any other European country, especially the UK, where it's basically compulsory to hate the government.

 "We have a duty to represent Russia positively," I was told.
 "The West spreads so many lies among its citizens that we have to respond this way."

-	No airing your dirty laundry in public; keep your mouth shut; watch for foreigners; do what’s right for your country.
+No airing your dirty laundry in public, keep your mouth shut, watch for foreigners, do what's right for your country.
 It was what you might call a war mentality.

 The Moscow Metro

 One of the delegates started sleeping with his lights on.
-I started checking through my cupboards and behind the shower curtain every time I went back to my hotel room, half-convinced that I’d find an actual Russian agent curled up in between my dresses, holding up a machine to record the tiny noises that the spy devices surely installed in my smoke alarm might miss.
+I began checking through my cupboards and behind the shower curtain every time I went back to my hotel room, half-convinced that I'd find an actual Russian agent curled up in between my dresses, holding up a machine to record the tiny noises that the spy devices surely installed in my smoke alarm might miss.

 Whether or not we were being tailed as we navigated Moscow remains a mystery.
-We could have been distinctly significant or wholly unimportant to the people who brought us to the place and then left us, dishevelled and bemused, back in London’s Heathrow Airport after seven days of what had felt suspiciously like attempted indoctrination.
-We’d been told that we could return to Russia any time, that their doors were open to us and that the organisation would happily pay for us to learn Russian and complete a PhD in the country if we so chose.
-I suppose it’s an option if I ever plan to disappear after a particularly bad break-up or come across a situation that calls for faking my own death.
+We could have been distinctly significant or wholly unimportant to the people who brought us to the place and then left us, disheveled and bemused, back in London's Heathrow Airport after seven days of what had felt suspiciously like attempted indoctrination.
+We'd been told that we could return to Russia any time, that their doors were open to us and that the organization would happily pay for us to learn Russian and complete a PhD in the country if we so chose.
+I suppose it's an option if I ever plan to disappear after a particularly bad breakup or come across a situation that calls for faking my own death.
 Outside of those circumstances, however, I no longer see myself returning to Moscow any time soon.